dford-avb/dford-avb.github.io/devdocs-m1/_includes/cloud/enable-ssh.md

 To add an SSH key using the CLI:

 1. Open a terminal application on your local.
-2. If you haven't done so already, log in (or switch to) the [Magento file system owner]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html) to the server on which your SSH keys are located.
+2. If you haven't done so already, log in (or switch to) the [Openmage file system owner]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html) to the server on which your SSH keys are located.

 3. Log in to your project:

-		magento-cloud login
+		openmage-cloud login

 3. Add the key:

-		magento-cloud ssh-key:add ~/.ssh/id_rsa.pub
+		openmage-cloud ssh-key:add ~/.ssh/id_rsa.pub

 #### Add a key using the Project Web Interface {#add-key-web}